KoskinenTimo/Prime-Numbers/README.md

 api/checks/?action=checkprime&number=1234<br>
 api/checks/?action=sumandcheck&numbers=1,2,3,4

 Tests for these endpoints can be run with 'npm test' inside the api folder.
-The frontend tests can be run inside client folder 'with npm test' command.
+The frontend tests can be run inside client folder with 'npm test' command.

 ---------------------------------------------------------------------------------